Books Set in Iowa, Kansas, Kentucky, Missouri, and Nebraska

 Books Set in Missouri

-In this moving memoir, author Wade Rouse, who writes fiction under the pen name Viola Shipman, shares the story of his complicated relationship with his father and his southwestern Missouri hometown.
+In this moving memoir, author Wade Rouse, who writes fiction under the pen name Viola Shipman, shares the story of his complicated relationship with his father.
 Growing up as a queer kid in a conservative Ozarks community, Wade and his father, Ted, had little in common.
 Wade was never the athlete his father hoped for, but his desire to connect with his father and gain his approval led Wade to learn the vocabulary of baseball and to watch the game with his dad season after season.

 As an adult, he and his father rarely saw eye-to-eye, but it was always baseball that brought them back together.
-When his father’s health takes a turn for the worse, Wade returns home to southwest Missouri to spend one final season with his father.
+When his father’s health declines, Wade returns home to southwest Missouri to spend one final season with his father.
 Inning by inning, they move closer toward forgiveness, reconciliation, and closure.

 This memoir is filled with the same heart and soul that comes through so clearly in his fiction writing.
 He shares the story of his life growing up in the Ozarks, and then returning again later in life, in a way that masterfully balances both its challenges and his deep love for the place and its people.
 Rouse has also published other memoirs, including one titled America’s Boy, that dives even deeper into his childhood.